rmoesw01/Climateers/README.md

 ### Temperature & Emissions
 _Is there a link between CO<sub>2</sub> emissions and global temperature?_
+Maximum temperature data collected from the [National Oceanic and Atmospheric Administration](https://www.ncdc.noaa.gov/cdo-web/datasets) as global summary of the year from multiple climate stations around the world.
+The values were then averaged together for the years 1880 to 2010.
+A linear regression machine learning model was used with the inputs listed below.Originally, the snow data was also used as an input for all the other outputs, but because it varied so greatly from year to year it was not a reliable input and caused the testing scores to decrease significantly.
+- Maximum Temperature (TMAX):
+  - Inputs: historical Gas Fuel CO<sub>2</sub> level,	Liquid Fuel CO<sub>2</sub> level,	Solid Fuel CO<sub>2</sub> level,	Cement CO<sub>2</sub> level,	Gas Flaring CO<sub>2</sub> level	population,	sea level,	extreme precipitation, precipitation, minimum temperature
+  - Testing score: **0.91**

 ### Ocean Impacts
 _How have the world's oceans been affected?_